Lucifer970901/System_Design/Concepts/how_to_start_with_distributed_system.md

 Think of it as having specialized teams at a company: the Marketing team knows they need a product from the Engineering team, but they don't need to know how Engineering builds it, what tools they use, or when they take coffee breaks.
 They just interact through a well-defined interface (like a Product Spec).

-🤝 Decoupling the System Explained Simply
-Decoupling (or loose coupling) is a fundamental concept in system design that means making sure the different parts, services, or components of an application know as little as possible about each other.

-Think of it as having specialized teams at a company: the Marketing team knows they need a product from the Engineering team, but they don't need to know how Engineering builds it, what tools they use, or when they take coffee breaks.
-They just interact through a well-defined interface (like a Product Spec).

 **The Core Idea: Independence**
 When a system is decoupled, it means:

-*    * **Change Isolation**: If you change something in Component A, Component B doesn't automatically break.
+* **Change Isolation**: If you change something in Component A, Component B doesn't automatically break.
 The change is isolated to one area.

 * **Independent Development**: Teams can develop, update, and deploy their components without having to coordinate or stop the work of other teams.

 * **Flexibility**: You can replace an old component with a new one entirely (e.g., swapping out one database for another) with minimal impact on the rest of the system.

 **To achieve Decoupling**